ATB-UQ/atb_docs/docs_src/src/pages/pulling_running.rst

 .. note::
     Some of the arguments in the ``docker run`` command above can be modified if needed.
 These include the host port (8080), container name (atb-server) and volume name (atbvol).

     Please note that the volume stil must be mounted in the location ``/atb`` irrespective of the volume name chosen.

 An instance of the container should now be running.
-Verify this by navigating to http://localhost:8080/ (assuming you used the default port number shown in the example above) in a web browser.
+Verify this by navigating to http://localhost:8080/ in a web browser (assuming you used the default port number shown in the example above).

 If you can see the ATB home page, the container has been successfully launched.

 Additional steps, however, must be completed for the local ATB server to function properly.